2009 Washington Nationals season: Changed uniforms

 For the 2009 season, the Nationals altered their uniforms.
 The interlocking "DC" was removed from the star-spangled circle and moved to the left sleeve of both the home and away uniforms.
 It also has removed from the alternate red jersey and replaced with the "curly W" from the team's cap.
 A new navy alternate jersey with the interlocked "DC" on the left chest in a "stars and stripes" flag pattern, which has also been emulated on the alternate navy cap, which was worn several times in 2009.
 Finally, in a tribute to the former baseball teams in the District of Columbia, a script writing of the city name replaced the block lettering, emulating the Senators' script of the 1950s and 1960s – though as those teams used "Senators" on both their home and away uniforms, this marks the first time the "curly W" has actually appeared as part of the word "Washington" on an MLB jersey.

 The uniforms gained notoriety when on April 17 in a game against the Florida Marlins, the jerseys of Ryan Zimmerman and Adam Dunn read "Natinals" on the front of the jersey instead of "Nationals" for the first three innings of the game.
 The Nationals did not catch the error as they only checked the back of the shirts, not the front, but were able to assign to Dunn and Zimmerman the correct jerseys later in the game.
 The company who manufactured the jerseys, Majestic Athletic, apologized for the error.

-Advertising and marketing

-The Nationals′ marketing and advertising theme for the 2009 season was "Natstown," capturing the idea that all Nationals fans at the ballpark, in the community, and in their everyday lives were participating in a single community centered around the team.
-The marketing campaign urged fans to "Get Your Red On," a reference to wearing the team's colors to show one′s team spirit.